The-Marcy-Lab-School/breakthrough-unit-3/lesson-4-use-effect-and-side-effects/README.md

 ### Essential Questions:

-+ What tools does React give us for handling async data?
 + In programming, what are side effects?
 Why do we want to isolate side effects?
 + How can the `useEffect` hook help us deal with side effects?